Skip to main content

 Cannabis excise tax: a fourteen percent (14%) tax on the retail sale in Vermont of cannabis and cannabis products, including food or beverages

-Cannabis products includes:
+Cannabis products include:

 1. concentrated cannabis,

-2. any product that is composed of cannabis and other ingredients and is intended for use or consumption, including edible products, ointments, and tinctures, and
+2. any product that is composed of cannabis and other ingredients and is intended for use or consumption, including edible products, ointments, tinctures, and

 3. vaporizer cartridges containing cannabis oil that is intended for use with a battery-powered device